jclxx/xero-helloworld-php/README.md

 thing called the "consumer secret", but this isn't used at all for a private app.)

-The public key is the way that Xero validates requests from the actual program, which signs them with the private key.
+The public key certificate is the way that Xero validates requests from the actual program, which signs them with the private key.
-You can upload a new public key whenever you like.
-(Despite Xero's usage, it's not actually a public key, it's a signed certificate.)
+You can upload a new public key certificate whenever you like.
-Again, if you create a new key and make a new certificate and upload it, that will prevent anyone who has the old key from accessing your organisation's data.
+Again, if you create a new key pair and make a new certificate and upload it, that will prevent anyone who has the old key from accessing your organisation's data.